Illinoia

 Illinoia corylina (Davidson)

 During fall of 2020 I re-evaluated the Illinoia in my collection, particularly the specimens categorized as I. spiraeae/macgillivrayae.
 I also looked at my material identified as I. corylina collected from both Corylus and Aquilegia.
-Fresh eyes and mind brought about by 2 years of not diving into these specimens allowed me to recognize that most of material from Corylus, Aquilegia, and Thalictrum share important features and seem to belong to a single species.
+Fresh eyes and mind brought about by 2 years of not diving into these specimens allowed me to recognize that most of my material from Corylus, Aquilegia, and Thalictrum share important features and seem to belong to a single species.
 These features include relatively numerous sensoria on antennal segment III, and much longer dorsal and antennal hairs.
 Some of the specimens I have seen developing on Corylus in the spring are a different species, such as I. macgillivrayae (see below), and of course much material from Thalictrum is I. thalictri.
 The host association of I. corylina with Aquilegia was suggested by other specialists many years ago.
 After examining my many specimens from all three hosts, I see that this early speculation was correct and I am stretching the idea to include Thalictrum, another Ranunculaceae.

 Illinoia corylina? feeding on Thalictrum in north-central Oregon.